klmilam/columbia-ad-17/README.md

 ```

 #### Deploy a v3-8 TPU
-You will use the ctpu tool to deploy a Google Compute Engine (GCE) TPU.
+You can use the ctpu tool to deploy a Google Compute Engine (GCE) TPU.

 The following commands will open port 22 (allowing you to SSH) and create a TPU and CPU with the given `name`.
 If the TPU and/or CPU of the given `name` already exist, you'll just SSH into the existing ones.